eshan06/dining-demand-optimizer/README.md

 ## Running the training demo
 You can run the self-contained demos to build features and train the model using the sample CSVs in the repo.
+The demo was AI generated in a few minutes just so I had something to show judges, so there is a bug or two in the display.

 ```bash
 # Option 1: FeatureBuilder demo (prints feature summaries)